jzhoulab/Seqstr/README.md

 - Seqstr interprets `\n` or line break as separator for multiple sequences
 - String enclosed by `<>` at the beginning of a sequence is used as the name for the single sequence.
 If not provided, Seqstr assigns `i` to the name by default where `i` refers to the numerical order of the sequence starting from 0.

-### Output format
+## Output format

-In the python implementation, Seqstr outputs a tuple of `(list of (sequence name, sequence), error message)`.
+Using the python implementation as an example, Seqstr outputs a tuple of `(list of (sequence name, sequence), error message)`.
 For example, `<s1>[hg38]chr7:5480600-5480620 -\n<s2>[hg38]chr7:44746680-44746700 +` returns

 ```
 ([('s1', 'TTGCACTCCAGCCTGGACAA'), ('s2', 'CCTGGGATGCTTGGCGTGGC')], '')
 ```
-Generally, we expect the Seqstr output to be a lists that can be access with an index and each element contains a name and the a sequence which can also be accessed by an index.
+We expect the Seqstr output to be an ordered list that can be access with an index and each element contains a name and the a sequence which can also be accessed by an index.

+## Python implementation usage